Mix the flour: In a large bowl, combine flour and baking powder. Rub in the butter until the mixture resembles breadcrumbs.

-On a floured surface, roll out the dough to a thickness of 5mm (1/4 inch).
+Cut rounds: On a floured surface, roll out the dough to a thickness of 5mm (1/4 inch).
+Use a cutter to cut into rounds.

-Grease a frying pan and cook the Welsh cakes on low heat for about 1-2 minutes per side until golden brown.
-Ensure the centers are fully cooked.
+Or cook on a Frying Pan/Skillet: Grease a frying pan and cook the Welsh cakes on low heat for about 1-2 minutes per side until golden brown.
+Ensure the centres are fully cooked.

 Notes